jgrowl/omniauth-oauthio/README.md

 there is no reason why this potentially work with a normal rails application that takes does not require javascript.
 I believe there is some missing functionality there and requires further testing.

-2. Currently, only facebook is supported.
-The main goal is that this could use every provider that oauth-io supports.
-There will have to be some work for that to happen though.
-A large part of every omniauth strategy is the marshalling of provider specific user information into a hash (credentials, info, and extra).
-There are two options I see: create a methods to perform this marshalling in omniauth-oauthio for each provider.
-This is what I am currently doing but it is less than ideal.
-The other option is modify oauthd to provide a standardized way of gathering this info.
-That is the clean way of doing it but would require work and acceptance by the oauthio guys.

 ## Installing

 Add to your `Gemfile`: